JiningJLU/JiningJLU/README.md

 - 👋 Hi, I’m Jining
-- 👀 I’m interested in ......
-I don't know?
-Maybe database? java?
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning java concurency programming
+- 🌱 I’m currently learning Golang TypeScript and C.
-- 💞️ I’m looking to collaborate on ...... nothing, hah.
+- 💞️ I’m looking to collaborate on nothing.
+I don't like open-source.
 - 📫 How to reach me ? feel free to send e-mails to me.
 862217083@qq.com or ningforg@gmail.com

 <!---